microsoft/azure-software-radio/gr-azure-software-radio/README.md

   AZURE_STORAGE_URL, but with read-only permissions to the storage account.

 Finally, you must have at least one set of credentials supported by DefaultAzureCredential in your environment that has permissions to the blob account to test against.
 Running `az login` should be sufficient to provide this.

 The integration test code will create a randomly generated container to store unit test data requiring interactions with actual Azure infrastructure.

+#### Event Hub Integration Tests
+In order to run the integration tests for the event hub blocks, you must first create an event hub resource on Azure, obtain the connection string and event hub entity name.

+The event hub integration test code require the following environment variables:
+- AZURE_EVENTHUB_STORAGE_CONNECTION_STRING: Connection string for the event hub namespace you created for testing.
+- AZURE_EVENTHUB_NAME: The event hub entity name in the namespace.
+- AZURE_EVENTHUB_CONSUMER_GROUP: The consumer group entity name in the event hub.

 Tests can be run with any of the following methods:
  - From the terminal you'll use to run the tests, run: